All students in Years 7-9 study History. The subject is a popular option choice at GCSE and at A level.

 - Shells: Medieval Britain and the Renaissance, 1066-1500

 - Second Year: Britain 1509 – 1688; the Industrial Revolution

 - Third Year: India and the British Empire; the Changing Nature of Warfare 1792-1918; the causes of World War Two.

 Pupils study the Edexcel IGCSE History syllabus.
 The following topics are studied:

 - The USA, 1918 -1941 (pupils begin the course in the Spring term of the Third Year)

 - A World Divided: Superpower Relations 1945-75

 The department follows the AQA History syllabus.
 The units studied are:

-Each year, several students opt to study History at university, whilst others choose subjects such as Law, Politics, Economics and English.
-History provides breadth of study to those intending to do science and A level students have also gone on to study science degrees including Medicine and Engineering.
+Each year several students opt to study History at university, whilst others choose subjects such as Law, Politics, Economics and English.
+History provides breadth of study to those intending to do science and History A-level students have also gone on to study science degrees including Medicine and Engineering.

 The Junior History Society meets every week.
-Shell pupils visit Warwick Castle in the Autumn Term.
-GCSE pupils have the opportunity to visit Berlin, and the department has organised two successful trips to Russia.
+Shell students visit Warwick Castle in the Summer Term.
+GCSE students have the opportunity to visit Berlin, and the Department has organised two successful trips to Russia.